 Figure 3C, using switches colored in green, adds straight segments to figure 3A.

-The switch shown in magnification is nearly an extreme:
+The switch shown in figure 3C2 is nearly an extreme:

 |• 144mm is almost the shortest length …|